NFL Thanksgiving Games 2025 RECAP!

 Like, that's a rough schedule.
 That could be bye-bye time.

-so so i did i caught that while um while i I was making this cup of coffee, and
+while I was making this cup of coffee, and

 I couldn't believe it, but I could.
 I mean, that's you through and through.